MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

       > [!WARNING]
       > If you enable prerequisites during setup, such as Microsoft .NET Framework 4, your computer can require a restart.
 If you restart your computer, you must run setup again from the beginning.

-   2. After you resolve the missing prerequisites, click **Verify prerequisites again**.
+   2. After you resolve the missing prerequisites, select **Verify prerequisites again**.

-   3. Click **Next** to continue.
+   3. Select **Next** to continue.

 6. On the **Configure the service account** page, enter the user name and password for the Orchestrator service account.
-Click **Test** to verify the account credentials.
-If the credentials are accepted, click **Next**.
+Select **Test** to verify the account credentials.
+If the credentials are accepted, select **Next**.

 7. On the **Configure the database server** page, enter the name of the database server associated with your Orchestrator management server.
 You can also specify whether to use Windows Authentication or SQL Server Authentication, and whether to create a new database or use an existing database.
-Click **Test Database Connection** to verify the account credentials.
-If the credentials are accepted, click **Next**.
+Select **Test Database Connection** to verify the account credentials.
+If the credentials are accepted, select **Next**.

-8. On the **Configure the database** page, select the Orchestrator database for your deployment, and then click **Next**.
+8. On the **Configure the database** page, select the Orchestrator database for your deployment, and then select **Next**.

-9. On the **Configure the port for the web service** page, verify the port numbers for the Orchestrator web service and the Orchestration console, and then click **Next**.
+9. On the **Configure the port for the web service** page, verify the port numbers for the Orchestrator web service and the Orchestration console, and then select **Next**.

-10. On the **Select the installation location** page, verify the installation location for Orchestrator, and then click **Next**.
+10. On the **Select the installation location** page, verify the installation location for Orchestrator, and then select **Next**.

-11. On the **Microsoft Update** page, optionally indicate whether you want to use the Microsoft Update services to check for updates, and then click **Next**.
+11. On the **Microsoft Update** page, optionally indicate whether you want to use the Microsoft Update services to check for updates, and then select **Next**.

 12. On the **Help improve Microsoft System Center Orchestrator** page, optionally indicate whether you want to participate in **Error Reporting**, and then click **Next**.

-13. Review the **Installation summary** page, and then click **Install**.
+13. Review the **Installation summary** page, and then select **Install**.

     The **Installing features** page appears and displays the installation progress.

-14. On the **Setup completed successfully** page, optionally indicate whether you want to start the Runbook Designer, and then click **Close** to complete the installation.
+14. On the **Setup completed successfully** page, optionally indicate whether you want to start the Runbook Designer, and then select **Close** to complete the installation.

 ## To install the Orchestrator Runbook Designer on a single computer